ferraroluc/django-example/README.md

 # django-example
-This project is a program that register pets.
-In this example, we will use Django as backend and Angular as frontend.
-The databse will be MongoDB.
+This project is a program that registers pets.
+In this example, we will use Django as the backend and Angular as the frontend.
+The database will be MongoDB.
 ## Database
-1. Install the database. in this case, we will use a MongoDB Docker.
+1. Install the database.
+In this case, we will use a MongoDB Docker.
 ```bash
 docker run -p 27017:27017 -v ~/docker/mongodb/data:/data/db --name django-test -d mongo
 ```